 In previous versions of eXist-db, most applications were split into two parts:

 the application code (XQuery modules, HTML pages etc.) residing in the webapp directory on the file system

 the data stored inside the database

 This split made it difficult to redistribute applications.
 For larger setups, maintenance easily became tedious.
-To solve those problems, eXist-db 2.0 introduces the concept of self-contained, modular applications which can be deployed into any database instance using a standardized packaging format.
-The eXist-db 2.0 distribution is built around this concept: documentation, examples and administration utilities have been moved out of the webapp directory and into separate application packages, which can be easily installed or removed on demand.
+To solve those problems, eXist-db has the concept of self-contained, modular applications which can be deployed into any database instance using a standardized packaging format.
+Later eXist-db distributions are built around this concept: documentation, examples and administration utilities have been moved out of the webapp directory and into separate application packages, which can be easily installed or removed on demand.
 The Dashboard is now the central hub for managing packages.

 The package repository is based on and extends the EXPath Packaging System.
 The core of the EXPath packaging specification has been designed to work across different XQuery implementations and is targeted at managing extension libraries (including XQuery, Java or XSLT code modules). eXist-db extends this core by adding a facility for the automatic deployment of entire applications into the database.

 eXist-db packages may fall into one of the following categories: